-Eligible applicants can bid for up to three properties each fortnight, during the open bidding cycle.
+Eligible applicants can bid for up to three affordable properties each week, and unlimited private rented properties each week during the open bidding cycle.
 Bids can be cancelled and reassigned to another property if desired.

 All bids for a property are checked by the Rehousing Officer, against the eligibility rules.
 Ineligible bids are excluded from consideration.
 It may be necessary to restrict the bids of applicants who pose a risk, to certain properties, or reserve the right to reject their bid in certain circumstances.
-Where NBC decides to reject a bid on risk grounds, which would otherwise have been successful, the applicant will be informed of the reasons for the decision and informed of the properties they can bid for.
+Where Northampton Borough Council decides to reject a bid on risk grounds, which would otherwise have been successful, the applicant will be informed of the reasons for the decision and informed of the properties they can bid for.